entity-framework-entidades

 • The Product class represents the Products table.

-• Each property of the class (Id, Name, Price, Stock) corresponds to a column in the table.
+• Each class property (Id, Name, Price, Stock) corresponds to a column in the table.

 Properties of an Entity

 The properties of an entity represent the columns of the table.
-Each property has a data type that determines the type of column in the database.
+Each property has a data type that determines the column type in the database.

-EF Core will attempt to automatically map the properties of the entity classes to the appropriate data types in the database, based on the type of the property in C#.
+EF Core will try to automatically map the properties of the entity classes to the appropriate data types in the database, based on the property type in C#.

 Thus, we have two main types of properties in Entity Framework.

-They contain “basic” information and data.
-EF Core automatically maps these data types.
+They contain the “basic” information and data.
+EF Core maps these data types automatically.

 public class Product